 Look at another great example of Pierre Buy below:

-Take a look at the latest Apple video “Share your gifts”:
+Take a look at the Apple video “Share your gifts”:

-3.2.
-Gif images
+2. Gif images

 I find big fashion brands using this technique quite often.
 Look at the example from Asos.com:

-I see that on myself, it works!
+I know that myself, it works!

 You can create this kind of timer with tools like Motionmailapp.com and insert it into your email.